Kootut teokset | Samlade skrifter | Selected Works

 We have before us the writings of learned men who have sought to persuade usthat Sweden is in a state of perfect prosperity, while others of equal renown would lead us to believe the opposite.
 But we must not rely on authorities, for evidence alone must now decide the matter.

 That complaints and dissatisfaction are voiced in every social gathering none of us would deny.
 Complaints are always based on some supposed constraint: whether the constraint is real or imaginary, it inevitably causes emigration.
-If it is the latter, the nation must be informed, so that the people will be aware of their30 well-being, though experience soon tends to correct such perceptions; but should the former be the case, the wounds should be uncovered and examined by caring and honest individuals, so that the remedies may be prepared and adapted to the causes and symptoms of the disease.
+If it is the latter, the nation must be informed, so that the people will be aware of their well-being, though experience soon tends to correct such perceptions; but should the former be the case, the wounds should be uncovered and examined by caring and honest individuals, so that the remedies may be prepared and adapted to the causes and symptoms of the disease.

 That it is by no means mere dreams that make our nation so unhappy about its fatherland but real disadvantages that are plain to everyone, we should be able to conclude with complete certainty from what follows.